glycerine/zebrapack/README.md

   Usage of zebrapack:

-  -fast
+  -msgp
-    	generate ZebraPack serializers instead of msgpack2.
+    	generate msgpack2 serializers instead of ZebraPack;
-     For speed and type safety, instead of writing field names to identify fields, zebrapack writes their zid number in the serialization.
-See also -write-schema to generate an external schema description to read/write in other languages.
+        for backward compatiblity or serializing the zebra schema itself.

   -fast-strings
     	for speed when reading a string in a message that won't be